GaoYeGithub/StaticReactPage/README.md

-Run in scrimba or using
+Open in code sandbox and click preview

+or run in termial
 npm i
 npm start